-For grading scale calibration analysis of the AFL as shown in Table 3 below, the most frequent answer is the scale of participants ranking 4 which is 16 (53%).
-The second grading scale is scale 3 which is 11 (37%), and the last grading scale is scale 2 which is 3 (10%).
+For grading scale calibration analysis of the AFL as shown in Table 3 below, the most frequent answer is the scale of participants ranking 4 which 16 (53%).
+The second grading scale is scale 3 which 11 (37%), and the last grading scale is scale 2 which 3 (10%).
 The column of observed averages shows the pattern of faculty members' move from -.84 to +1.83.
-Based on the Rasch model this indicates a normal pattern.
+Based on Rasch model this indicates to normal pattern.